13lheytens/Netflix-Prize/README.md

 The actual benefit to this approach was minimal, but given more time and resources, more combinations can be discovered and utilized.

+##FUTURE APPROACH:

+1. Add more (or all) movie pair weights
+2. Incorporate User pair weights (similar to movie pair weights)